-UNRWA provides professional and career guidance for students, and placements for its graduates.
+It also equips the TVET students with employability skills and provides placement services for its graduates.
 Surveys of UNRWA graduate trainees routinely show high success rates in finding jobs or self-employment within one year of graduation.

 Despite their overall good performance, UNRWA training centres face challenges because of the Agency’s budgetary constraints, including:

 Between 1954 and 2018, nearly 114 600 Palestine refugee men and women have graduated from UNRWA training centres and 6540 from education science faculties in Jordan and the West Bank.
 These graduates’ active involvement in the economic life of the Middle East has contributed to social stability and partially offset the high unemployment rates affecting many refugee communities.